filegator/filegator/docs/configuration/router.md

     ],
 ```

-As you can in the example, you can assign required user roles and permissions for each route.
+As you can see in the example, you can assign required user roles and permissions for each route.

 ## Controllers